100% Sponsor-Funded Faculty

-• Proposal preparation (unless supported by a K Award or non-federally funded sponsored award and the sponsor approves proposal preparation time by published policy.)
+• Proposal preparation (unless supported by a K Award or non-federally funded sponsored award and the sponsor approves proposal preparation time by published policy, or the proposal is for a non-competitive renewal)

 • Instruction